Hits Radio Lancashire: Overview

-For over thirty years, Rock FM was based at studios in a converted church (St. Paul's) in Preston.
+From its launch, Rock FM was based at studios in a converted church (St. Paul's) in Preston.
 The station consistently rates as the number one commercial radio station in its target service area by reach, share and hours.
 Over a quarter of all adults in its market listen every week.

 In January 2020, Bauer announced Rock FM would cease broadcasting from its Preston studios and co-locate with Hits Radio at Bauer's Northern headquarters in Manchester the following month.
 The station retains local news, advertising and charity staff at offices elsewhere in the city.

-As of February 2020, the station broadcasts from studios outside its broadcast area at Bauer's Manchester headquarters.
+As of December 2023, the former studios at St Paul's Church are now used as office space.

+On 16 November 2023, it was announced that Rock FM's weekday breakfast show - the station's sole remaining local programme - would be merged with Radio City in Liverpool and simulcast across the two stations.

+As of January 2024, presenter Joel Ross continues with Bauer, with the breakfast show broadcast from Bauer's Liverpool studios.
+Rock FM retained its own local news bulletins, traffic updates and advertising.

+Hits Radio rebrand

+On 10 January 2024, station owners Bauer announced Rock FM would be rebranded as Hits Radio Lancashire from April 2024, as part of a network-wide relaunch involving 17 local radio stations in England and Wales.

+End of regional programming

+On 20 March 2025, Bauer announced it would end its regional Hits Radio breakfast show for the North West to be replaced by a new national breakfast show for England and Wales on 9 June 2025.
+Local news and traffic bulletins will continue.

+The station's final regional programme aired on 6 June 2025 with breakfast presenter Joel Ross moving to a new national breakfast show on sister station Hits Radio 00s.

 Programming

-All of Rock FM's programming is produced and broadcast from Bauer's headquarters in the Castlefield area of Manchester.
+Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester & occasionally Newcastle.

+Local programming ended on 5 June 2025.
+At the time local programming ceased, it consisted of The Hits Radio Breakfast Show with Leanne & Joel, which was broadcast from Bauer's Liverpool studios at St Johns Beacon and later from Bauer’s central Manchester studios.
+The show also aired on sister station Hits Radio Liverpool.

 News

-Rock FM broadcasts local news bulletins hourly from 6am-7pm on weekdays, from 7am-1pm on Saturdays and Sundays.
+Hits Radio Lancashire broadcasts local news bulletins for Lancashire hourly from 6am-7pm on weekdays, from 7am-1pm on Saturdays and Sundays.
 Headlines are broadcast on the half hour during weekday breakfast and drivetime shows, alongside traffic bulletins.

-National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, originating from Bauer's Manchester newsroom.
+National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, originating from the Hits Radio Leeds newsroom.